What Are "Standing Orders"?

 Standing Orders are the rules of a local council and are a necessity to regulate the meetings.
 They are not a policy of the Council but may make reference to specific policies or other governing documents.

 Local councils operate within a statutory framework and the Standing Orders make reference to these requirements.
 The document may only refer to the statute; its impractical to detail all the obligations under all statutes.
-Given that so much of the statutory framework is common to all Coucnils the National Association of Local Councils (NALC) publishes “model” documents on which we base our personalised ones.
+So much of the statutory framework is common to all Councils: the National Association of Local Councils (NALC) publishes “model” documents on which Anglesey Parish bases their personalised ones.